IGME-202-2221/project-2-lpl6448/README.md

 ## Simulation Design

-This will be a Christmas-themed game where help Santa's elves meet their quotas.
-Elves will walk around the workshop, grabbing parts and making toys, as evil snowmen try to stop them by chasing and throwing snowballs at the elves.
+This is a Christmas-themed game where you must help Santa's elves meet their quotas.
+Elves will walk around the workshop, grabbing parts and making toys, as evil snowmen try to stop them by throwing snowballs into the workshop.

 ### Controls

--   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+-  Hold down right click to enter Camera mode.
+    -   Move the mouse to rotate the camera.
+    -   Zoom in and out using the scroll wheel.
+-  The Crafting panel shows which items still need to be crafted.
+    -   You can expand and collapse the ingredients required to build certain items by clicking the button to the left of the item.
+    -   If the crafting button to the right of an item is green, you can click it to enter Craft mode.
+    -   Once in Craft mode, all stations that can craft this item have a green circle underneath them.
+        - If a station has a red circle, it is either already crafting an item, or the item that it just finished crafting must be moved.
+    -   Click a station highlighted green to craft the item at that station.
+    -   Once a root-level item (like a Toy Car or a Teddy Bear) is crafted, the elves will move it to the launch pad, where it will be launched into the sky and delivered to Santa.

 ## Elf